Pneumococcal Pneumonia for Healthcare Providers

 Green - needed to reach Vaccines National Strategic Plan 2025 target.

-The current rates of pneumococcal pneumonia vaccination leaves millions of American adults vulnerable to the disease.
+The current rates of pneumococcal pneumonia vaccination leave a significant number of adults vulnerable to pneumococcal disease.

 Adults at Risk for Pneumococcal Pneumonia*: